mrdegbe/devtrack/README.md

 devtrack commit <task_id>
 ```

-DevTrack uses your configured AI provider to generate a short, clean Git commit message based on the task description and current Git diff.
+`deutrack` uses your configured AI provider to generate a short, clean Git commit message based on the task description and current Git diff.

 ---